 If most people vote 'yes' in this referendum, the Assembly will gain powers to pass laws on all subjects in the devolved areas without first needing the agreement of the UK Parliament.

-If most people vote 'no', then the present arrangements will continue.
+If most people vote 'no', then the present lawmaking system in Wales will continue. www.assemblywales.org/vote2011

-www.assemblywales.org/vote2011

 The referendum